Oops! Did you file for bankruptcy? Do you feel you will not recover from it? Better said, do you want to boost your credit score?

 In the research conducted by Debt.org, statistics show that bankruptcy hit an all-time high in 2005.
-Over a million bankruptcy cases were filed.
+Over it filed a million bankruptcy cases.
 In 201,1 California topped the table with over 240,000 cases.
 Guess what, nothing has changed.

 What then is responsible for the rise in bankruptcy filings?

-Generally, things like; foreclosure, job loss, medical expenses, and bad budgeting are some of the main contributors to the rise in bankruptcy filings.
+Things like; foreclosure, job loss, medical expenses, and bad budgeting are some major contributors to the rise in bankruptcy filings.

 Job loss: No one prays to lose their jobs, especially when it is not for a well-planned retirement.
-However, the loss of a job could mean spending all your savings.
+However, losing a job could mean spending all your savings.
 This continues to happen, especially if there are no job options in view.

 Bad budgeting: No thanks to inflation, spending habits have gone south.
-Then, there is the issue of discipline.
+Then there is discipline.
 Some just cannot help their buying habits, can they?
 With low income, excessive spending leads to financial instability.

-It is true that a bankruptcy can stay on your credit report for as long as ten years.
+A bankruptcy can stay on your credit score report for as long as ten years.

 Didn’t you know that?
 Well, now you do.

-Now, don’t panic.
-The objective of this article is to show you how to boost credit even after a bankruptcy.
+Now don’t panic.
+The aim of this article is to show you how to boost credit, even after bankruptcy.
 Just so you know what you are getting into, you must understand the impact of having a bankruptcy on your report.